Ag Health Academy

 Instructions for Attending a Live Course

-The 90-minute courses are scheduled for the third Wednesday of every month at 1 pm (Eastern), 12 pm (Central), 11 am (Mountain), and 10 am (Pacific).
+The 90-minute courses are scheduled for the second Wednesday of every month at 1 pm (Eastern), 12 pm (Central), 11 am (Mountain), and 10 am (Pacific).
 Instructions for registering for the academy are at https://gpcah.public-health.uiowa.edu/ag-academy-apply/.
 Once registered, you will receive an email with instructions for logging on to sessions.
 Log in with the name and email you provided in your Academy application (which is also where you receive your email).

 Each session consists of 60-minutes of presentation followed by 30 minutes of question-and-answer discussions with the presenters and audience.
 The sessions will be recorded so that the speaker presentations can be shared with others; the Q&A discussion recordings will not be shared, but discussion information may be used to identify additional course content or resources needed based on comments from the community.